 These job gains brought the national unemployment rate down to 8.9 percent from the previous month’s 9 percent.
 Most of last month’s job creation was in full-time employment.

-Despite these increases, Stats Can estimates that 1.8 million Canadians are still out of work.
+Stats Can estimates that 1.8 million Canadians are still out of work despite these increases.

 The food services and accommodation industry continues to be hit hard by the effects of the pandemic.
 That sector lost a further 48,000 jobs last month, with the bulk of these losses being felt in the province of Quebec.

-Employment in New Brunswick is close to its pre-COVID level, down just 2.3 per cent from before the pandemic struck.
-Newfoundland and Labrador is even closer to full recovery with employment just 0.5 per cent lower than it was before the coronavirus struck.
+Employment in New Brunswick is close to its pre-COVID level, down just 2.3 percent from before the pandemic struck.
+Newfoundland and Labrador are even closer to a full recovery with employment just 0.5 percent lower than it was before the coronavirus struck.

 Working from home continues to be an important adaptation to COVID-19 health risks.
-The number of Canadians who were working from home increased by approximately 150,000 in October, bring the total to 2.4 million Canadians who do not normally work remotely doing so in October.
+The number of Canadians who were working from home increased by approximately 150,000 in October, bringing the total to 2.4 million Canadians who do not normally work remotely doing so in October.

 Here’s a look at the current unemployment rates across Canada